HaivuUK/LaTeX-Guides/docs/figures.md

 Figures are generally easy to handle in LaTeX, a standard `figure` float will handle the majority of cases.

+!!! note
+    Try to allow LaTeX to handle placement, it has an algorithm that will generally place the figure in the best place.
+    If this is not working for you, you can use the [placement options](figures.md/#figure-placement) to force the figure to be placed in a specific

 However, complexity can arise when you want to start adding sub-figures, or having figures side-by-side.
 This document will cover the basics of adding figures to your LaTeX document, as well as how to add sub-figures and have multiple figures side-by-side.
 Or maybe you have a single image file that has